 Directions for the palace are here.

-Access to the concert site for visitors who are neither VIPs nor with reduced mobility is normally only from the northeast and northwest sides of the park, via the so-called Meidlinger and Hietzinger gates (follow the crowds).
+Access to the concert site for visitors who are neither VIPs nor registered for barrier-free seating is usually only from the northeast and northwest sides of the park, via the so-called Meidlinger and Hietzinger gates (follow the crowds).

 If using public transport, take the U4 subway line to either Schönbrunn station (close to the Meidlinger gate entrance) or Hietzing station (close to the, um, Hietzinger gate entrance).